AntonySme1/CS314/team/sprint2.md

 * The cookies on the calculator page.
 * adding multiple markers based off of the users itinerary.
 * Geolocation helped us become much more familiar with react.
+* Setting up the server for itinerary

 #### Problems encountered and resolutions

 * The geolocation epic turned out to be more tasks than originally anticipated.
 * We were not prioritizing the itinerary epic at first, but we still managed to get most of it finished.
+* The epic for the map on the Calculator page had more tasks than planned, and we did not have enough information to complete epic

 ## Retrospective (focus on people, process, tools)

 * In this sprint, we began working together as a team more.
 * We realized we have to better plan out our sprint and focus on the main epics.
+* The process went more smoothly since we learned how to estimate times for tasks and create issues for tasks

 #### What we changed this sprint